Egg Substitutes for Baking

 What Can I Substitute for Eggs in Baking?

-Amounts shown are the suggested equivalents for 1 large egg.
+The amounts shown are the suggested equivalent of 1 large egg.

 Mashed fruit as an egg substitute works best in moist and dense recipes such as brownies, muffins, quick breads, pancakes, and waffles.

 Notes: Bananas and pumpkin will add their distinctive flavors, while prunes, raisins, and dates will make recipes sweeter.
-You may want to adjust the amount of added sweetness in your recipe.
-Fruit purées don't add lift, so if you want a lighter texture, add 1/2 teaspoon baking powder.
+You may want to adjust the amount of sweetness in your recipe to offset these add-ins.
+Fruit purees don't add lift, so if you want a lighter texture, add 1/2 teaspoon of baking powder.

 Legumes and Seeds